emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (they own first). ✔️
+1. Site does have a custom player (first player). ✔️

 ***
 ## FlickyStream